on September 15, 2021 (last modified on December 6, 2022) • 11 minute read

-In fact, their importance can’t be undermined as 60% of our contributors say regularly monitoring Ecommerce reports for your business is crucial. and 37.1% think studying these reports is very important.
+In fact, their importance can’t be undermined as 60% of our contributors say regularly monitoring performance from their ecommerce reporting software is crucial. and 37.1% think studying these reports is very important.

 The only catch here?
 You can’t keep an eye out on every other ecommerce report that’s out there.
 Doing so, only dilutes key data, which can easily slip from your attention.

 So to save you from this issue, we put together this post that rounds up the most important ecommerce reports that you should be tracking.
 Here’s a quick list followed by the details:

 “A store conversion report is a must for any Ecommerce store owner,” suggests Tyler Wall from SD Bullion.
 “The report gives you insights into the number of visitors and how many of them completed a purchase on your website.”

 Having these details can help you grow your business in multiple ways.
 Wall sums these benefits as “opportunities for creating optimization and retention strategies, as well as improving your marketing tactics.”